hm-lang/core/proposals/README.md

 Note that if you are checking many values, a `what` statement may be more useful than testing each value against the various possibilities.
-Also note that you don't need to explicitly set each enum value.
+Also note that you don't need to explicitly set each enum value; they start at 0 and increment by default.

 ```
 option := enumerate(